earmingol/cell2cell/README.md

-# Capturing Cell-Cell Interactions with cell2cell
+# Inferring cell-cell interactions from transcriptomes with cell2cell

 ## Installation
 Create a new conda environment: